 CITY WITCH – 6 MINUTE LISTEN

 Some things in this world were more beautiful than sun-showers that streak the pavement slick with silver, but Anna Salts hadn’t seen them.
 She stood transfixed.
 Her umbrella drooped and rain inched lovingly under her collar.
 The world smelled of wet brick.
 The trees shivered contentedly in their gratings.
-The sun bounced off glass windows and the ground, and it felt physical when it landed on her exposed elbows: a flash of warmth like a sip from a stiff drink.
-When it landed on her exposed elbows, the warmth felt like a sip from a stiff drink.
+The sun bounced off glass windows and the ground, when it landed on her exposed elbows, the warmth felt like a sip from a stiff drink.

 Anna unglued herself from the pavement just in time to dodge an oncoming tram that was loudly announcing its presence.